 Here are some of my achievements and adventures I owe to cultivating voluntary discomfort:

-- building a successful company in the publishing industry,
+- building a successful publishing company,

 - visiting 30+ countries (and counting) and living in four of them,

-- among other travels, a road trip through Kyrgyzstan, exploring Oman, and some crazy adventures in Morocco,
+- among other travels, a road trip through wild Kyrgyzstan, exploring Oman, and some crazy adventures in Morocco,

 - two 3-day water fasts of 89 and 84 hours,